 Shinko’s newest Hybrid Soft/Intermediate Landscape Enduro/Extreme single-track trail tire locates traction in the most severe circumstances.
 The 525 has a broad self-cleaning track format that works well in most landscapes.
 However, if it gets messy, the Shinko 525 grins for traction a bit more than most intermediate tires.
 Yet, for what it lacks in the soil, it makes up for the challenging pack terrain.

-Best of both worlds, soft tacky rubber mixes like the Trail Pro trials tire in a knobby tread design to work in a vast diversity of firm prerequisites.
-Where a Trials tire falls quick in braking and loose soil needs, the 525 “Cheater” bridges that hole to make it the Supreme Hybrid off-road tire.
+The best of both worlds, soft tacky rubber mixes like the Trail Pro trials tire in a knobby tread design to work in a vast diversity of firm prerequisites.
+Where a Trials tire falls quickly in braking and loose soil needs, the 525 “Cheater” bridges that hole to make it the Supreme Hybrid off-road tire.
 The 525 tire functions the best of all 3 trail tires.
 It has the more difficult replete terrain, low pressure to about 10 PSI, and excellent traction in the mountain-type landscape.
 However, it did tatter speedier than the other two tires on my list.
 The 525 is an excellent tire selection if you want a superior hold.

 3. Dunlop Geomatrix AT81 Rear Tire (120/90-18)